josh0xA/rrgen/README.md

                         query (i.e, 'webcamxp', 'voip', 'printer', 'apache') -g GEO, --geo GEO     geolocates a given IP address. provides: longitude, latitude, city, country, zipcode, district, etc.
+  -c CARD_INFO, --card_info CARD_INFO
+                        check if the credit/debit card number has been pasted in a breach...dumps sites.
+Also returns bank information on the IIN
 ```
 ## API NOTICE
 The API used for the reverse phone number lookup (free package) has maximum 250 requests.
 The one used in the program right now will most definetely run out of uses in the near future.
 If you want to keep generating API keys, go to https://www.numverify.com, and select the free plan after creating an account.
 Then simply go scylla.py and replace the original API key with your new API key found in your account dashboard.
 Insert your new key into the keys[] array (at the top of the source).
 For the Shodan API key, it is just a sample key given to the program.
 The developer recommends creating a shodan account and adding your own API key to the shodan_api[] array at the top of the source (scylla.py).